mcdemarco/the-new-kitchen-cookbook/appetizers/toddy.md

 6. Add honey and whiskey (1/2 shot per 6 oz).
 7. Serve hot.

-ote: the timings are by no means precise, but avoid cooking the citrus too long or the result will be bitter.
+Note: the timings are by no means precise, but avoid cooking the citrus too long or the result will be bitter.